PerfectlyNormal/tinymce-rails-imageupload/README.md

 ## Requirements

   * Rails >= 3.1
-  * TinyMCE using the advanced theme
+  * TinyMCE3 using the advanced theme

+For TinyMCE4 support, use the master branch.

 ## Setup

 ### Add the gem to your Gemfile

-    gem 'tinymce-rails-imageupload', '~> 3.5.6.3'
+    gem 'tinymce-rails-imageupload', '~> 3.5.8'

 ### Set up TinyMCE as you would normally, but in the call to `.tinymce()`, add